Classic chocolate chip muffins, but with a twist – adding cinnamon and nutmeg to bring out a rich dark chocolate flavor.

 - Fill each cup in the muffin tin to be completely full, roughly 1/4 to 1/3 cup of muffin mix.
 If desired, press extra chocolate chips on top of the batter and sprinkle with coarse sugar.

-- Bake at 425 degrees F for 5 minutes.
-Reduce heat to 375 (I like to open and close the oven door a few times) and bake for another 11-13 minutes or until tops of muffins are puffed and golden brown.
+- Bake at 425 F for 5 minutes.
+Reduce heat to 375 degrees F (I like to open and close the oven door a few times) and bake for another 11-13 minutes or until tops of muffins are puffed and golden brown.

 - Let muffins cool for a few minutes before removing them from the muffin tin.
 Serve immediately.